 nominations are assessed by the Investment Committee at designated meetings.
 During this process applicants must deliver an 8-10 minute pitch, followed by a Q&A with the Committee.

 Nominations can be submitted up to three times a year.

 Nominees must come to and present to the KiwiNet Investment Committee.
 The three meetings that EI are decided on are February, May and September.
-We endeavour to hold those meeting in one of the main centres for ease of travel.
+We endeavour to hold those meetings in one of the main centres for ease of travel.

 When presenting to the Investment Committee, EIs should be prepared to arrive early, and stay to the end of the IC meeting, which can run to 4:30pm.
 Please factor this in for travel booking.

 The KiwiNet Investment Committee (IC) oversees the allocation of all PreSeed investment under KiwiNet's management.

 The Committee is made up of representatives from each of KiwiNet's partner organisations, as well as independent individuals with domain expertise and experience in various entrepreneurial businesses, deep tech start-ups and investment.
 The committee meets monthly to review commercial opportunities, provide feedback on projects, and allocate investment funds.

 You can find out more about the IC's current members here: KiwiNet Investment Committee

 If you are presenting to the IC, please refrain from requesting a specific time.
 Aim to arrive at the beginning of meeting around 8:30am, and stay till the end 4:30pm.

 Tier 2 presentations - we recommend a 7-10 minute presentation (max) with a question and answer session of 15 minutes - leaving about 20 minutes for Committee discussion and decision.